since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 ### Bonus Proficiencies

 When you become a Skáld at 3rd level, you gain proficiency with medium armor and shields.
 You also gain proficiency with Animal Handling.
+If you are already proficient with this skill, you may double your proficiency bonus.

 ### Fighting Style